 - If some foreign thoughts creep in to distract, you just stop this foreign thought and go back to the object of meditation.

 After meditating, when I open my eyes the feeling of clarity and brightness is simply indescribable.
 It’s like being re-born every day.
-Aside from this feeling there are other benefits you can experience:
+Aside from this feeling, there are other benefits you can experience.

 As you proceed through this meditation, you should feel steadily more relaxed in your mind and body, feel that you breathe steadily more effectively, and have a feeling of clarity come over you.
 As with any kind of activity that you are newly starting, take it slow and gently ease into the practice.
-You may start with 3-5 breaths and work up to 10 minutes and gradually expand your practice to longer duration.
+You may start with 3-5 breaths and work up to 10 minutes and gradually expand your practice to a longer duration.

 All of us in modern times experience a constant onslaught of stress.
 Stress has become a way of life in our modern world.
 We are bombarded by uninvited energies in the form of such things as television, noise pollution, arguments, and angry or envious people.
 In order to counteract these enormously overwhelming forces of negativity, we need a superior power, gathered within ourselves; and meditation connects us to this internal reservoir of clarifying, enlightening energy.

-There are countless reasons to meditate, and one way to make the world a better and more peaceful and harmonious place, is for all of us to dedicate some time out of our stressful lives to pause and drink from the mental oasis of meditation practice.
+There are countless reasons to meditate, and one way to make the world a better and more peaceful, and harmonious place, is for all of us to dedicate some time out of our stressful lives to pause and drink from the mental oasis of meditation practice.

-We hope you will join The Gaggler team in some meditative self-care adventures and realize the wellbeing benefits to be gained.
+We hope you will join the Gaggler team in some meditative self-care adventures and realize the well-being benefits to be gained.
 We would love to know if you do – direct message us on our Instagram page here: The Gaggler.